tatsukix/web/content/project/students-thesis-project/index.md

   focal_point = "Bottomleft"

 +++
+Seeking talented students to work with me.
 Here is a list of thesis topics for students in past years.

 ----------